Close Menu

 “Our results clearly illustrate the potential value and importance of considering sustainable game hunting within the REDD+ political process at both national and international scales.”

-Tropical forest populations that harvest wild meat instead of beef, poultry or other domesticated meat generate a much lower carbon footprint because of the emissions associated with livestock production.
+Tropical forest populations that harvest wild meat instead of beef, poultry, or other domesticated meat generate a much lower carbon footprint because of the emissions associated with livestock production.

 Beef production from ruminant livestock involves deforestation, with strikingly detrimental repercussions for both biodiversity conservation and carbon emissions.

-Land-use conversion to croplands and cattle pastures are the principal driver of deforestation worldwide.
+Land-use conversion to croplands and cattle pastures is the principal driver of deforestation worldwide.
 Cattle ranching is, for instance, directly responsible for 71 percent of all Latin American deforestation, and pasture expansion has been the single-largest driver of deforestation across the region since the 1970s.

 Brazilian Amazonia Riozinho da Liberdade Extractive Reserve